UMR student about to make a shot with a basketball in hand.

 Appointments

-The UMR Student Health Services can provide:
+UMR Student Health Services provides testing and treatment for:

 • Acne